Silver

 George Sharp to head silver production for the firm.
 In the mid-1860s, Sharp

-left Bailey and Company, which ceased production of silver and resumed
+left Bailey & Company, which ceased production of silver and resumed

 corporation in Texas and retails only jewelry.

-and Company’s leading competitor was J. E. Caldwell and Company.
+Bailey & Company’s leading competitor was J. E. Caldwell & Company.
 James E. Caldwell, who trained as a

 watchmaker, founded the company in 1839.
-Like Bailey and Company, Caldwell’s
+Like Bailey & Company, Caldwell’s

 firm specialized in jewelry and silver.
 For a brief period, the company